WHAT TESTING HAS BEEN DONE ON THE DIRECT OIL FEED (DOF)® SINCE IT’S INCEPTION?

 Typically on a DOF® installation, the rear main seal (RMS) should be replaced due to ease of access.
 On manual transmission vehicles, the clutch must be removed so that is the time to determine if a clutch is necessary or not.
 If the clutch seems good, simply replace the throw-out (release) bearing to be preventative.
 If you need to replace the clutch on your Porsche, the DOF® installation already includes the labor for clutch replacement, it will only add the cost of the clutch kit itself.
 On 996 models the air oil separator is also much easier to access when the transmission has been removed.

-THE ADVANTAGES OF USING OUR DIRECT OIL FEED KIT (DOF)®
+WHAT ARE THE ADVANTAGES OF USING THE DIRECT OIL FEED KIT (DOF)® COMPARED TO OTHER AVAILABLE IMS BEARING UPDATES?

-When using the DOF® kit on your Porsche, if there is an issue such as a kinked line, clogged port or cooler/filter (optional) that will cause restricted oil flow, the IMS bearing will go back running as it was originally designed with the added protection of a removed seal for extra lubrication until the issue is resolved.
+Perhaps the biggest advantage of the DOF® kit is if a kinked line, clogged port or cooler/filter (optional) were to occur and cause restricted oil flow, then the IMS bearing will go back running as it was originally designed with the added protection of a removed seal for extra lubrication until the issue is resolved.
+Competing products do not have this advantage because their product uses a solid bearing that requires constant lubrication.
+Therefore, if oil flow is restricted to their solid bearing then you risk engine seizure resulting potentially catastrophic problems.

-All IMS bearing options on the market are made to help prevent possible failures.
+Moreover, all IMS bearing options on the market are made to help prevent possible failures.
 Mileage is hard to tell when one may fail.
 Splash oil is there some times, depending where the g-force is taking the oil.
-If you accelerate on a mid engine car, oil is going to splash to the back and be on the IMS bearing.
-If you have a 996/997, the oil will be on the other side of the engine.
+For example, accelerating in a 986/987 Boxster or Cayman will cause the oil to splash to the back and onto the IMS bearing.
+While the oil will be on the other side of the engine if you have a 996/997 Carrera.
 If you are cornering, oil will be on one side not where the bearing is.
 Here, with the DOF, oil is always being directed to the IMS bearing to help extend the life, no matter what position the car may be in.